 Conferences and Meetings

-American Academy of Dermatology winter meeting (second year residents cover consults during this meeting and therefore are offered a stipend to attend another meeting of equal or lesser duration)
+American Academy of Dermatology annual meeting (second year residents cover consults during this meeting and therefore are offered a stipend to attend another meeting of equal or lesser duration)

 American Academy of Dermatology summer meeting when held in New York City